SOFTWARE AS A SERVICE AGREEMENT

 3.5.
 Suspension: Notwithstanding anything to the contrary in this AGREEMENT, PROVIDER may temporarily suspend BUSINESS ASSOCIATE and any Authorized User’s access to any portion or all of the Services if any of the following occur:

 3.5.1.
-PROVIDER reasonably determines that: (a) there is a threat or attack on any of the PROVIDER IP; (b) BUSINESS ASSOCIATE or any Authorized User’s use of the PROVIDER IP disrupts or poses a security risk to the PROVIDER IP or to any other BUSINESS ASSOCIATE or vendor of PROVIDER; (c) BUSINESS ASSOCIATE, or any Authorized User, is using the PROVIDER IP for fraudulent or illegal activities; or (d) PROVIDER’S provision of the Services to BUSINESS ASSOCIATE or any Authorized User is prohibited by applicable law; or
+PROVIDER reasonably determines that: (a) there is a threat or attack on any of the PROVIDER IP; (b) BUSINESS ASSOCIATE or any Authorized User’s use of the PROVIDER IP disrupts or poses a security risk to the PROVIDER IP or to any other BUSINESS ASSOCIATE or vendor of PROVIDER; (c) BUSINESS ASSOCIATE, or any Authorized User, is using the PROVIDER IP for fraudulent or illegal activities; or (d) PROVIDER’S provision of the Services to BUSINESS ASSOCIATE or any Authorized User is prohibited by applicable law; or (e) BUSINESS ASSOCIATE only partially utilizes PROVIDER’s services, does not submit results for the tournament and pay the required PROVIDER’s fees by completing the checkout process which are required to view payouts, trigger winner notifications and fulfill the charitable donation pledge from the PROVIDER; or

 3.5.2.
 Any vendor of PROVIDER has suspended or terminated PROVIDER’S access to or use of any third-party services or products required to enable BUSINESS ASSOCIATE to access the Services.